nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 These may be used alone or in any combination.
 Details for usage are provided below in separate sections.

-Note that both hypens and underscores are supported in parameters that have them; you may use either, per your preference.
+Note that both hyphens and underscores are supported in parameters that have them; you may use either, per your preference.